anshmendiratta/vulkys/README.md

 - [ ] Anti-aliasing for objects.
 - [ ] Add a global directional light source (sun) and shadows.
 - [ ] Try to add materials/finishes (diffuse/glossy/metallic).
-- [ ] Use textures for background and ojects.
+- [ ] Use textures for background and objects.